python-quantities/python-quantities/README.rst

     :target: http://travis-ci.org/python-quantities/python-quantities

 A Python package for handling physical quantities.
-The source code and issue tracker are hosted on github:
+The source code and issue tracker are hosted on GitHub:

 https://www.github.com/python-quantities/python-quantities